| |

 forgotten.

-clinical effect of black cohosh is impressive.
-In one study, sixty women under
+the clinical effect of black cohosh is impressive.
+In one study, sixty women

-forty years of age who had undergone hysterectomy were divided into groups.
-One
+under forty years of age who had undergone hysterectomy were divided into

-group got conjugated estrogen (available in the United States under the brand
+groups.
+One group got conjugated estrogen (available in the United States

-name Premarin), one was given estriol (another form of estrogen), a third
+under the brand name Premarin), one was given estriol (another form of

 point there was no difference in response among the four groups.
 This suggests